ddonahuex/chatchk/README.md

 For a complete list of build targets and their usage, refer to the Make Targets section below.

+There are two build options for chatchk: Standard and Chainguard.
+These build types are detailed in follwoing sub-sections.

 ## make
 The table below lists and describes the build targets and variables.